godex-ai/docs/README.md

-# Gogdex new Docs 2024
+# Godex new Docs 2024

 Click on `Use this template` to copy the Mintlify starter kit.
 The starter kit contains examples including